mjbenitez95/strings-py/README.md

 is the same forwards and bakcwards.
 A permutation is a rearrangement of letters.
 The palindrome does not need to be limited to just dictionary words.

+# 1.5: One Away
+one_away.py is for the following: There are three types of edits that can be performed on strings: insert a character, remove a character, or replace a character.
+Given two strings, write a function to check if they are one edit (or zero edits) away.

 # 1.6 String Compression
 compress.py is for the following: Implement a method to perform basic string compression using the counts of repeated characters.
 For example, the string